Panama–California Exposition: Proposal and formation

 By March 1910, $1 million ($ today) was raised for the expo by the Panama–California Exposition Company through selling subscriptions.
-Further, by August a voter-approved bond provided an additional $1 million solely for improving permanent fixtures in the park.
-Funding for the California State Building was provided through appropriation bills totaling $450,000 ($ today) signed by Governor Hiram Johnson in both 1911 and 1913.
+A bond measure later that year provided an additional $1 million solely for improving permanent fixtures in the park.
+Funding for the California State Building was provided through appropriation bills totaling $450,000 ($ today) signed by Governor Hiram Johnson in 1911 and 1913.

 Design

 Fair officials first sought architect John Galen Howard as their supervisory architect.
-With Howard unavailable, on January 27, 1911, they chose New York architect Bertram Goodhue in that role, also appointing Irving Gill to assist Goodhue.
-By September 1911 Gill had resigned and was replaced by Carleton Winslow of Goodhue's office, just as the original landscape architects, the Olmsted Brothers had left and were replaced in their role by fair official Frank P. Allen Jr.
+With Howard unavailable, on January 27, 1911, they chose New York architect Bertram Goodhue and appointed Irving Gill to assist him.
+By September 1911 Gill had resigned and was replaced by Carleton Winslow of Goodhue's office.
+The original landscape architects, the Olmsted Brothers, likewise left the project, and were replaced by fair official Frank P. Allen Jr.